 We evidence our student’s learning through a class journal.
 In here, every child will have a few pieces of their work, their reflections and photos from activities, from each unit of work.
 It allows the children and teacher to reflect and build upon their learning.
 There are summative assessments which allow teachers to gauge individuals learning against the set criteria.

 Linked to PSHCE is our ‘Supportive Stars’ who are students that help lead well-being at Godolphin.
-Every half term, these 16 students meet and organise a day where all students and staff promote and do a kindness act for someone else.
+Every half term, these 16 students meet and organise a day where all students and staff promote well-being and do a kindness act for someone else.
 This is then celebrated through our newsletters, app and in class.

 PSHCE termly overviews